vkruglikov/msw-devtools-extension/README.md

 npm install @msw-devtools/connect --save-exact
 ```

+Use `--save-exact` when you install chrome extension from the repository

 ### Integrate to existing MSW setup

 > We assume that you are already familiar with [Mock Service Worker (MSW)](https://mswjs.io/) and have